vmahadeo/Insight/README.md

-app2.py is the file that runs the entire app in DASH, hosted on AWS clean_ted_youtube.py is a script that cleans the ted talk transcript data
+app2.py is the file that runs the entire app in DASH, hosted on AWS clean_ted_youtube.py is a script that cleans the ted talk transcript data youtube_videos.py is a helper script to fetch youtube videos using the youtube API